oliviertassinari/react-swipeable-views/README.md

 ## The problem solved

 Check out the [demos](http://oliviertassinari.github.io/react-swipeable-views/) from a mobile device (real or emulated).
-It's tiny (<4kB), it quickly renders the first slide, then lazy-loads the others.
+It's tiny (<15 kB gzipped), it quickly renders the first slide, then lazy-loads the others.

 ## Simple example
 ![usage](docs/usage.gif)